Pwntus/mic-sdk-js/README.md

   * `username`: the user of the user to be authenticated
   * `password`: the password of the user to be authenticated

-Authenticate a user by invoking the [`Auth API LOGIN`](https://docs.telenorconnexion.com/mic/cloud-api/auth/#login) action.
+Authenticate a Cognito user by invoking the [`Auth API LOGIN`](https://docs.telenorconnexion.com/mic/cloud-api/auth/#login) action.

 **Return:** `user` promise